KennethCNg/celmatix/README.md

 #### Things I would've done different

 1. Use ONLY RESTful routes.
 I recreated a custom route specific for validations, but after doing some additiional reading - I should've avoided it.
 I might've been able to use just my create method and do the validations there.
+OR use a GET request and send data using the query string.

 2. Refactor my validations heavily.
 I would've set up my front-end to send param names that matched exactly the columns in my database (so not use bio).
 I would then be able to interpolate into `user.errors.messages[interpolate_here]` and grab the necessary errors.